decentralized-identity/trustdidweb-v03/spec/definitions.md

 ~ `did:web` as described in the [W3C specification](https://w3c-ccg.github.io/did-method-web/)
 is a DID method that leverages the Domain Name System (DNS) to perform the DID operations.
-It is valued for its simplicity and ease of deployment compared to DID methods that are based on distributed ledgers or blockchain technology, but also comes with increased challenges related to trust and security. `did:web` provides a starting point for `did:tdw`, which complements `did:web` with specific features to address the limitations while still providing ease of deployment.
+It is valued for its simplicity and ease of deployment compared to [[ref: DID methods]] that are based on distributed ledgers or blockchain technology, but also comes with increased challenges related to trust and security. `did:web` provides a starting point for `did:tdw`, which complements `did:web` with specific features to address the challenges while still providing ease of deployment.

 [[def: eddsa-jcs-2022]]